zenkay/personal-blog/php/wp-content/plugins/quick-drafts-access/readme.txt

 == Screenshots ==

-1. A screenshot of the main admin menu (with the menu expanded) showing the Drafts link (with pending draft counts for both posts and pages).
+1. A screenshot of the main admin menu (with the menu expanded) showing the Drafts link (with pending draft counts) for both posts (in the sidebar menu popup) and pages (in the expanded sidebar menu).
-2. A screenshot of the main admin menu (collapsed) showing the Drafts link (with count) when hovering over "Posts"

 == Frequently Asked Questions ==